How I Get It Done: Taffy Brodesser-Akner of the New York Times

 My husband usually takes the mornings and lets me sleep, but I wake up in the middle of it and just feel bad that I’m not a bigger part of it.
 So, he has the whole routine set with taking care of our children, getting them out the door, and every day I have to make a crucial decision: Do I get ready while they’re getting ready, do I sit with them and hover over them and then get ready after they leave?
 And every day it’s a new adventure.

 But I always thought that the thing that made life easier is to not have any routines, since it hurts too much to veer from them.
 Sometimes I wake up and I’m in London; sometimes I wake up and I have a 6 a.m. interview.
 So my only real morning routine is that I wake up, and I’m supposed to do physical therapy for my knees and I don’t.
 But every fifth morning I’ll say, “No, I’m going to do it.”
-Then I’ll also watch part of the television I want to watch — sometimes it’s the Affair, sometimes it’s Sharp Objects.
+Then I’ll also watch part of the television I want to watch — sometimes it’s The Affair, sometimes it’s Sharp Objects.

 On life without coffee: